You are here:

 Home > Services & Supports > Early Intervention

-Early Intervention for children from birth to age three and their families is a joint effort of the Cuyahoga County Board of DD and Help Me Grow.
+Early intervention for children from birth to age three and their families is a joint effort of the Cuyahoga County Board of DD and Help Me Grow.
+To see how those services make a difference in the lives of young children and their families, watch our new video.

 The service coordinator is the team member who helps guide the parents through services.
 He or she learns about the family, its daily activities and its hopes and priorities for the child.
 He or she listens to the parents' goals for their child, helps to put needed services in place and monitors the child’s progress on the individualized family service plan (IFSP).
 The service coordinator also helps the family through the eligibility process, schedules evaluations and assessments of the child and works with the primary service provider and other team members to ensure a smooth delivery of services.